Divorce Tax Considerations

 - the noncustodial parent attaches the Form 8332 or the statement to his or her return

-In addition, if the custodial parent releases a claim to the dependency exemption for a child for a specific year, the custodial parent may not claim the Child Tax Credit for that child.
+In addition, if the custodial parent releases a claim to the child for a specific year, the custodial parent may not claim the Child Tax Credit for that child.

-The Default Rule is to allow the parent who has the child for the most nights in the year to claim the exemption.
+The Default Rule is to allow the parent who has the child for the most nights in the year to claim the child as qualifying.
 Note: Monetary contributions are not considered.

 Tax Credits and Children